kushkp/Shuttr/README.md

 [Details][phase-two]

 ### Phase 3: Viewing Single Album and Photos (~1 days)
+I plan to use third-party libraries to add functionality, such as integrating Filepicker for file upload so users can upload images.
 I will add routes that fetch a single album and photo.
 By the end of this phase, users will be able to click on a single album or photo to load its show page.

 [Details][phase-three]

 ### Phase 4: Viewing Map of Posts (~3 days)
-I plan to use third-party libraries to add functionality, such as integrating Filepicker for file upload so users can upload images.
-I will also integrate the Google map API, so photos can be viewed on a map by location, and users can select a location when uploading the photos.
+I will integrate the Google map API, so photos can be viewed on a map by location, and users can select a location when uploading the photos.

 [Details][phase-four]